-Bank of America today announced insights from its 2021 Financial Life Benefits Impact Report, which reveal that despite what was a challenging year financially for many Americans, the vast majority of current retirement plan participants remained committed to saving for the future.
+Bank of America today announced insights from its 2021 Financial Life Benefits Impact Report(PDF), which reveal that despite what was a challenging year financially for many Americans, the vast majority of current retirement plan participants remained committed to saving for the future.
 Last year, nearly 60% of employees participated in their workplace retirement plan – consistent with pre-pandemic participation rates in 2019.
 Among employers who use the auto enroll feature within their 401(k) plan, plan participation jumps to 86%1.

 “Over the last year, employees across various industries continued to make progress toward their financial goals in the face of unprecedented challenges,” said Lorna Sabbia,head of Retirement and Personal Wealth Solutions at Bank of America.
 “At Bank of America, we’ve been inspired by the resiliency of employees and employers alike, and proud of the work we’ve done together to help employees continue preparing for retirement and to be more successful in their daily financial lives.”